UK sanctions regime

 You must contact OFSI even if you decide not to act for a person you know, or have reasonable cause to suspect, is a designated person.

-The requirements apply to all practices, not just those regulated for AML purposes.
-Under the 2011 Regulations an independent legal professional is defined as “a firm or sole practitioner who by way of business provides legal or notarial services to other persons, when providing such services”.
+Under the requirements, an independent legal professional is defined as “a firm or sole practitioner who by way of business provides legal or notarial services to other persons, when providing such services”.

 You’re required to make a report to OFSI if, because of information that has come to you in the course of your practice, you know, or have reasonable cause to suspect, that someone:

-If you fail to notify OFSI you’re committing a criminal offence.
-However the obligation only applies in respect of information received by relevant businesses on or after 8 August 2017.
+If you fail to notify OFSI, you’re committing a criminal offence.
+However, the obligation only applies in respect of information received by relevant businesses on or after 8 August 2017.

 What you must report